Skip to main content

 The numbers below are roughly average for Master's and Doctoral graduates, but salaries will vary between states due to cost of living and saturation of mental health professionals in the area.
 For example, in Utah County the typical private pay therapy rate ranges from about $80-200/hour.

 In recent alumni surveys, our Doctoral students reported earning about $70,000-100,000/year within just a few years of graduation.
 Our Master's alumni reported earning about $40,000-70,000/year within a few years of graduation.
-According to recent data, the mean salary for beginning LMFTs is roughly $53,000 with a median salary of roughly $49,600.
-The lower median is indicative of the high growth rate this field is currently experiencing, and indicates a large number of MFTs just starting to practice.
 This indicates a field with ample opportunity, and as insurance companies continue to prioritize MFT's relatively swift treatment times with higher payouts per visit, these salary numbers are likely to rise swiftly.
-The salary information above can be accessed here.
+Additional information about MFT salaries can be accessed here.
 MFTs can work in a variety of settings such as in academics, private practice, healthcare settings and other entrepreneurial arenas that will all affect actual salary.

-• Though there are many ways to find information like this, the best way to actually know what MFTs do is to observe them.
+• MS and PHD PROGRAMS: Though there are many ways to find information about the profession, the best way to actually know what MFTs do is to observe them.
 Due to patient privacy protections, this can be difficult, but the links below lead to various videos and video collections that show Marriage and Family Therapy and related therapies in action.
 These videos are possible only because the patients have given their permission for their release.
+There are some helpful MFT profiles on the AAMFT website (

 Sue Johnson - Emotionally Focused Couples Therapy (EFT) in Action